DyzLecticus/Zeesoft/V3.0/ZSC/README.md

 ==============================
 Zeesoft Symbolic Confabulation (ZSC) is an open source library for Java application development.
 It provides support for confabulation; the process of learning, generating and forgetting context sensitive symbolic sequences.
-The ZSC extends the [Zeesoft Development Kit](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZDK) (ZDK).
+This library depends on the [Zeesoft Development Kit](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZDK/).

 **Release downloads**
-Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZSC/releases/zsc-0.9.0.zip) to download the latest ZSC release (version 0.9.0).
+Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZSC/releases/zsc-0.9.1.zip) to download the latest ZSC release (version 0.9.1).
-All ZSC releases can be downloaded [here](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZSC/releases).
+All ZSC releases can be downloaded [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZSC/releases/).
-ZSC releases contain;
- * the ZDMK jar file.
- * the corresponding ZDK jar file.
- * this README file.
- * Separate zip files containing the generated java documentation for each jar file.

 *All jar files in the release include source code and build scripts.*

 **Self documenting and self testing**
-The tests used to develop the ZSC are also used to generate this README file.
+The tests used to develop this libary are also used to generate this README file.
 Run the [ZSC](https://github.com/DyzLecticus/Zeesoft/blob/master/V3.0/ZSC/src/nl/zeesoft/zsc/test/ZSC.java) class as a java application to print this documentation to the standard out.
 Click [here](#test-results) to scroll down to the test result summary.

 nl.zeesoft.zsc.test.TestConfabulatorTraining
 --------------------------------------------